Eron Rowland

-Eron Rowland (1861/2-1951), born Eron Opha Moore and also known as Eron Moore Gregory, was a historian, author and the wife of Andrew E. Gregory until his death in 1900, and later Dunbar Rowland.
+Eron Rowland (1861/2–1951), born Eron Opha Moore and also known as Eron Moore Gregory, was a historian, author and the wife of Andrew E. Gregory until his death in 1900.
+She later married Dunbar Rowland, and authored some journal articles under the name Mrs. Dunbar Rowland.
 With Rowland, she helped develop the Mississippi Department of Archives and History which holds many of the family's papers.

 Rowland was a historian for the Mississippi chapter of the National Society of the Colonial Dames of America and authored several books and articles on subjects including Varina Howell, the War of 1812 in Mississippi, and Hinds County, Mississippi.